tsherif/nano-server/README.md

   $ nano-server 5000 my_app/public_html
 ```

-Since `nano-server` has no dependancies, it can be dropped into a project directly and invoked using `node` explicity:
+Since `nano-server` has no dependancies, it can be dropped directly into any project and invoked using `node` explicity:

 ```bash
   $ cp nano-server ~/path/to/project/